-In 2011, Mr. Knight voluntarily entered into a new severance pay agreement that does not contain an excise tax gross-up provision.
+Ms. Smith's and Mr. Arriola's severance pay agreements do not contain an excise tax gross-up provision.

 Under a policy adopted in 2009 by the Sempra Energy Board of Directors, severance agreements for new officers do not provide for excise tax gross-ups.
 In 2012, the Compensation Committee determined that legacy agreements for other officers will be terminated and replaced with agreements that do not contain excise tax gross-up provisions at the end of each agreement's term.
 By January 2014, this effort will be complete and no officers will have severance agreements with excise tax gross-up provisions.